Jubatian/rrpge-spec/specs/acc_arch.rst

 Note that the Accelerated combine may be in effect for any processed cell if it's conditions are met.
 In Line mode the conditions of it can never be met.

-In some cases the Block Blitter may need one more source fetch in a row than destination combines.
-The cycles (two) taken for this fetch should be interpreted as part of the row transition cycles.